Halle Berry Stuns In Sweat-Drenched Gym Pic Wearing See-Through Top

 Kicking off #FitnessFriday with a proper flashback and a spankin new episode of #PHITtalks!!
 This week, Peter and I talk body fat loss for beginners, daily vitamins, low-carb fiber intake, and how to combat pesky bloating.
 Check stories & IGTV for more! ???? (???? @cliffwatts) #FBF

-Halle’s social media seems to be all about the fitness these days.
-Fridays seem to be the day that Halle embraces one of Instagram’s fitness-centric hashtags, with the star’s post last Friday appearing to do just that.
-The photo showed Halle striking a pose, although the update wasn’t just about showing off the flexibility.
+Halle’s social media seems to be all about fitness these days.
+Friday seems to be the day that Halle embraces one of Instagram’s fitness-centric hashtags, with the star’s post at that time last week appearing to do just that.
+The photo showed Halle striking a pose, although the update did more than just show off her flexibility.
 Halle captioned her Instagram post with words that suggested she was reaching out to her followers.

 View this post on Instagram